CIA activities in Cambodia

-The CIA conducted secret operations in Cambodia and Laos for eight years as part of the conflict against Communist North Vietnam.
+The Central Intelligence Agency of the United States conducted secret operations in Cambodia and in Laos for eight years as part of the conflict against Communist North Vietnam.

 1954

 The National Intelligence Estimate projected relatively little Communist activity in Cambodia as Viet Minh withdraw.
 With outside help, the Cambodians should be able to build a security apparatus.

 1959

 In December 1958 Ngo Dinh Nhu – Ngo Dinh Diem's younger brother and chief adviser – broached the idea of orchestrating a coup to overthrow Cambodian leader Norodom Sihanouk.
 Nhu contacted Dap Chhuon, Sihanouk's Interior Minister, who was known for his pro-American sympathies, to prepare for the coup against his boss.
 Chhuon received covert financial and military assistance from Thailand, South Vietnam, and the CIA.
 In January 1959 Sihanouk learned of the coup plans through intermediaries who were in contact with Chhuon.
 The following month, Sihanouk sent the army to capture Chhuon, who was summarily executed as soon as he was captured, effectively ending the coup attempt.
 Sihanouk then accused South Vietnam and the U.S. of orchestrating the coup attempt.
 Six months later, on 31 August 1959, a small packaged lacquer gift, which was fitted with a parcel bomb, was delivered to the royal palace.
 Norodom Vakrivan, the chief of protocol, was killed instantly when he opened the package.
 Sihanouk's parents, Suramarit and Kossamak, who were sitting in another room not far from Vakrivan, narrowly escaped unscathed.
 An investigation traced the origin of the parcel bomb to an American military base in Saigon.
 While Sihanouk publicly accused Ngo Dinh Nhu of masterminding the bomb attack, he secretly suspected that the U.S. was also involved.
 The incident deepened his distrust of the U.S.